 Having Cash Makes You More Secure Than Having No Loans

 Even if you are “debt-free,” you still are not “expense-free,” because you still have monthly payments for gas, groceries, utilities, etc. In an emergency, you want to make sure you can still cover all your monthly expenses.
-The way to do that is to have a store of cash reserves.
+The way to do that is to have an emergency fund.